-Apparently stopping the vehicle in Neutral rather than Park will also produce the same result and is probably the maneuver to remember when you wish to remain in the vehicle and continue listening to your radio/streaming audio, slipping it into Park afterwards.
+Apparently stopping the engine while in Neutral rather than Park will also produce the same result and is probably the maneuver to remember when you wish to remain in the vehicle and continue listening to your radio/streaming audio, simply slipping it into Park after the engine has shutdown.
 This gives you up to 25 minutes more time before the CMU turns itself off, but this can be extended by tapping the brake pedal once prior to that timeout, for another 25 minutes.

-If you have a manual transmission, there seems to be no solution other than hitting the stop button twice while in neutral and your foot off both the clutch and brake pedal.
+If you have a manual transmission, there seems to be no solution other than hitting the Start/Stop switch twice while in neutral and your foot off both the clutch and brake pedal.
 If done quickly enough, you’ll end up in ACC mode with no interruption in radio play.